 - It is considered a tree to bar chocolate.

 Would I Try Another Box from Kekao?

 Absolutely!
-This is a fantastic and affordable way to try craft chocolates.
-I like that the chocolates are curated for you, so you get a selection that works altogether.
+Kekao is a fantastic and affordable way to try craft chocolates.
+I like that the chocolates are curated for you, so you get a selection that works all together.
 You're also paying for the company's expertise when you signup for a subscription.

 The company works with chocolate traders who are ethical, focus on sustainability, and give workers fair wages.
 Buying a subscription supports local farmers around the world.